 I don’t want to talk to my doctor about sex

-Though a doctor might not be high on the list of people you want to talk to about your sex life, it’s really important to be open and honest with them in order for you to stay as healthy as possible.
+Though a doctor might not be high on the list of people you want to talk to about your sex life, it’s really important to try to be open and honest with them in order for you to stay as healthy as possible.
+Remember, what you say to a doctor will be confidential and they will uphold your privacy.

 Check out our strategies for talking to a doctor about sex, or get help finding a PrEP-friendly provider.